Ascon Final Remedy Work

 VOC

-The results during work hours show Site contribution VOC levels in two-hour intervals.
+The results during work hours show Site contribution total VOC levels in two-hour intervals.
 Telemetry is a tool that can guide and inform active work.
 If a reading is above an action level, it does not mean that the community’s health is at risk but allows onsite teams to adjust work and mitigation efforts.

 Air monitoring action levels were approved by DTSC and the SCAQMD for total VOCs.